 - 1 cup short grain rice

-- 1 tsp tomato paste
+- 1 teaspoon tomato paste

-- 1/2 tsp cinnamon
+- ½ teaspoon cinnamon

-- 1 tsp dried mint
+- 1 teaspoon dried mint

-- 1 tsp sugar
+- 1 teaspoon sugar

-- 2 tbsp pine nuts
+- 2 tablespoon pine nuts

-- 1/2 tsp salt
+- ½ teaspoon salt

-- 1/3 cup parsley chopped
+- ⅓ cup parsley chopped

-- 1/2 cup vegetable oil
+- ½ cup vegetable oil or olive oil

 - Boiling water

-Heat the olive oil in a pan and saute onion until translucent.
+- Heat the olive oil in a pan and saute onion until translucent.
 Add in the rice and cook for just a few minutes.

+- Reserve 5 or 6 grape leaves to cover the bottom of the pot.
 Lay flat a grape leaf on a clean surface.
 Place about 1 tablespoon of the rice mixture on the leaf and then start rolling.
 To roll, fold in left and right side, then the bottom and then roll tightly into a cigar.
 Please watch the video for the complete tutorial.

-Layer the dolmas on top of each other and nestle them tightly next to each other to make sure they won't open up when cooking.
-When all the dolmas are in the pot, pour 1/2 cup vegetable oil over the dolmas.
+- Layer the dolmas on top of each other and nestle them tightly next to each other to make sure they won't open up when cooking.
+When all the dolmas are in the pot, pour ½ cup vegetable oil over the dolmas.
 Shake the pot a bit to make sure the oil goes all the way to the bottom of the pot.
 Gently pour boiling water over the dolmas until it barely covers them.

-Place a plate upside down on the stuffed grape leaves and cover with a lid.
+- Place a plate upside down on the stuffed grape leaves and cover with a lid.
 Place the pot over medium high heat until the water starts simmering.
 Turn the heat on low and cook covered for about 45 minutes.

-To see if the dolmas are cooked, take one out of the pot and let it cool for a minute.
+- To see if the dolmas are cooked, take one out of the pot and let it cool for a minute.
 Bite it and if the rice is cooked and soft, the dolmas are ready.

 - Serve cold with some yogurt and lemon.

 - Vegetarian dolmas are usually served cold with some plain yogurt.